-- 3.2 Measure background at the same setting, and subtract or confirm the proper operation of the automatic background circuit if it is used. - For each source used either plot or log (i.e., record in the dose calibrator log book) the background level for each setting checked and the net activity of each constancy source. - 3.4 Using one of the sources, repeat the above procedure for all commonly used radioisotope settings.
+- 3.4 Using one of the sources, repeat the above procedure for all commonly used radioisotope settings.
 Plot or log the results. - 3.5 Establish an action level or tolerance for each recorded measurement at which the individual performing the test will automatically notify the authorized nuclear pharmacist or the radiation safety officer of a suspected malfunction of the calibrator.
 These action levels should be written in the log book or posted on the calibrator.
 The dose calibrator should be repaired or replaced if the error exceeds 10%. - 4.
 The linearity of a dose calibrator should be ascertained over the range of its use between the maximum activity in a vial and 30 microcuries.
+Note that with radionuclides with short half-lives such as PET radionuclides, there may be difficulties measuring a low activity such as 30 microcuries.
+Therefore, the lowest activity that is measurable, which must be below the lowest dose distributed, is acceptable.
 Linearity means that the calibrator is able to indicate the correct activity over the range of use of that calibrator.
-This example uses a vial of technetium-99m that has the anticipated maximum activity to be assayed (e.g., the first elution from a new generator) and assumes your predetermined safety margin is ±5%. - 4.1 Time Decay Method - 4.1.1 Inspect the instrument to ascertain that the measurement chamber liner is in place and that instrument zero is properly set (see manufacturer's instructions). - 4.1.2 Assay the technetium-99m vial in the dose calibrator and subtract background to obtain net activity in millicuries. - 4.1.3 Repeat step 4.1.2 at time intervals of 6, 24, 30, and 48 hours after the initial assay.
+This example uses a vial of technetium-99m that has the anticipated maximum activity to be assayed (e.g., the first elution from a new generator) and assumes the predetermined safety margin is ±5%.

+4.1 Time Decay Method

+- 4.1.1 Inspect the instrument to ascertain that the measurement chamber liner is in place and that instrument zero is properly set (see manufacturer's instructions). - 4.1.2 Assay the technetium-99m vial in the dose calibrator and subtract background to obtain net activity in millicuries. - 4.1.3 Repeat step 4.1.2 at time intervals of 6, 24, 30, and 48 hours after the initial assay.